nos/orbitdb-nos-identity-provider/README.md

 # orbitdb-nos-identity-provider
-OrbitDB Identity Provider for nOS Network and other ARK Core-based blockchains.
+OrbitDB and AvionDB Identity Provider for nOS Network and other ARK Core-based blockchains.

 ## Installing